Face Recognition with ResNet

 $$\mathbf{X} = \mathbf{Z} + F(\mathbf{Z})$$

-A typical ResNet block looks like:
+A typical ResNet block:

 $$F(\mathbf{X}) = W_2\sigma(\text{BN}(W_1\mathbf{X}))$$